 To browse all LAO publications, visit our Publications page.

-January 22, 2020 - Presented to the Assembly Budget Committee
+May 26, 2020 - Presented to the Assembly Committee of the Whole

-May 30, 2019 - Presented to the Budget Conference Committee
+May 18, 2020 - Presented to the Senate Budget and Fiscal Review Committee

 May 17, 2020 - As our office publishes responses to the Governor's 2020-21 May Revision, we will add them to this index page.

 May 17, 2020 - On May 14, 2020, Governor Newsom presented a revised state budget proposal to the Legislature.
 In this post, we provide an overview of the overall budget condition under the May Revision estimates and proposals; the major actions the Governor took to close an estimated $54 billion budget gap; and give our initial comments on this budget package.

 May 8, 2020 - This report provides an update on the budget’s condition in light of the public health emergency and economic downturn associated with the coronavirus disease 2019.
 Our outlook presents two potential scenarios—a somewhat optimistic “U-shaped” recession and a somewhat pessimistic “L-shaped” recession—and assumes a baseline level of expenditures.
 Under these two scenarios, the state would have to address an $18 billion or $31 billion budget problem.
 The state’s newly emergent fiscal challenges are likely to extend well beyond the end of the public health crisis.
 Under both of our economic scenarios, budget deficits persist until at least 2023-24 with multiyear deficits summing to $64 billion in the U-shaped recession and $126 billion in the L-shaped recession.